 - Tap into your audience’s interests and be an inspiration to them.

 - Don’t be afraid to get personal.
 Let your audience get to know you.

 - Be in it for the long haul.
-Persistence pays off in social media.
+Persistence pays off in Social Media for Small Business.

 Live and Breathe Honesty

 - Be honest for your brand to be considered trustworthy and likable.
 Honesty builds up audience loyalty.

 - Practice full disclosure: All things eventually come to light.